Dec 28, 2016

 The Most Dangerous Furnace

 *This 75k BTU furnace was installed in a crawlspace and vented to the roof using 3″ “B” vent.
-We solved this issue by installing a high efficiency furnace using pvc vent out the side of the home.
+We resolved the issue by installing a high-efficiency furnace with PVC venting out the side of the home.

-All pictures shown below are findings from our field service technicians
+All pictures below are real findings from our field service technicians.

-This furnace is only 10 years old.
-It had proper gas pressure, regular filter change, and well maintained.
-Notice the left (2) burners inlets already showing signs of wear.
+This 10-year-old furnace had proper gas pressure, regular filter changes, and was well-maintained.
+Notice the wear on the left (2) burner inlets.

-What you see above is a small amount of flame roll-out in the burner area that had tripped the safety switch.
-We found a large 3″ crack in the top of the heat exchanger
+Above, you can see flame roll-out in the burner area, which tripped the safety switch.
+We discovered a 3″ crack in the top of the heat exchanger.

-After years of not being maintained, improper installation, and improper draining, the secondary heat exchanger clogged and melted the plastic flue pipe and ignition control.
-The residents were experiencing sever headaches and contacted the local gas company.
+After years of neglect, improper installation, and drainage issues, the secondary heat exchanger clogged, melting the plastic flue pipe and ignition control.
+The residents experienced severe headaches and contacted the local gas company.

 Common Forced Air Furnace Heat Exchanger Designs